abarkar/Public-Speaking-Classification-with-Textual-Features/README.md

 python3 LabelProcessor_MT.py --setup medianSep --dimension dimension_of_interest --clip full
 ```

-Here, as dimension_of_interest put the name of the dimension that you are interested in (it will be persuasiveness by the default):
+Here, as dimension_of_interest put the name of the dimension that you are interested in (it will be persuasiveness by default):

 | dimensions | options |
 |----------|----------|